jaltation/PortfolioProjects/README.md

 This was a work project for a monthly data entry audit.

 Every month an audit would be conducted to flag missing/incorrect data entry as well as progress towards staff goals.
-This would come in the form of an Excel file with 4-8 cells generated in Tableau Prep Flow, however Tableau Prep cannot highlight or format cells in its output files.
+This would come in the form of an Excel file with 4-8 sheets generated in Tableau Prep Flow, however Tableau Prep cannot highlight or format cells in its output files.

 This code does the following
   1. reads the Excel file created by Tableau Prep Flow